Investigatory Powers Bill 2016-17

-Report stage of the Investigatory Powers Bill was held over two days in the Commons Chamber.
-Day one took place on Monday 6 June.
-Day two of the Report stage and Third Reading took place on Tuesday 7 June.
+Report stage of the Investigatory Powers Bill was held over two days in the Commons Chamber, Monday 6 June.
+Day two of the Report stage and the Third Reading of the Bill took place on Tuesday 7 June.

 The Investigatory Powers Bill passed Third Reading on division (Division No. 13: Ayes 444 votes, Noes 69 votes).

-The Bill will now proceed to the House of Lords.
+The Bill then proceeded to the House of Lords

 The Public Bill Committee considered the Bill from 24 March to 3 May 2016.
 The Public Bill Committee then reported the Bill to the House with amendments.

 MPs agreed a carry-over motion on 15 March 2016 which allowed proceedings on the Bill to be resumed in the 2016-17 session of Parliament.

 Find out more about the work of the Public Bill Committee.

 MPs debated the Second Reading of the Investigatory Powers Bill in the House of Commons on Tuesday 15 March 2016.